Recently in Recycling The News Category

 My first point I'll pose in the form of a question -- would the complainers rather that science and medicine be static than dynamic?
 Lets take the subject of Collins' NYT column that dealt with hormone therapy for female menopause.

-First, lets look briefly to history.
+First, lets look briefly at medical history.
 Hormone therapy came of age in the 1960's, a half a century ago.
 For perspective, let's look at an accelerated time frame.
 A century ago, doctors didn't understand that bacteria caused food poisoning.
 Doctors who admitted patients for so-called "ptomaine poisoning" could wash out patients' mouths, insert tubes in their stomachs, feed them milk, and wring their hands as they watched people stricken with food-borne bacterial infections die.
 Fifty years later, things had progressed.
 By mid-century, scientists understood bacterial infections and how they could be treated with antibiotics.

 Who To Blame?

 Based on recent findings about the risks associated with hormone therapy, women and doctors now hesitate before turning to hormone therapy.
 Collins, who developed breast cancer that she attributes to hormone therapy, ended her NYT column with this: "Actually, I don't blame anyone.
 Except maybe the guy who wrote that "Feminine Forever" book."
 She's referring to an early hormone therapy proponent and author, gynecologist Dr. Robert Wilson.
 Today, the book's title sounds suspiciously pseudo-medicine but it probably sounded different to women in the 1960's, half a century ago.
-In that time of "women's liberation", Wilson chastised the predominantly male medical community for being callous to women.
+At that time of "women's liberation", Wilson chastised the predominantly male medical community for being callous to women.
 A 1966 Time Magazine article described Mr. Wilson's complaints about doctors:

 "physicians generally dismiss post-menopausal changes as part of the 'natural' aging process.
 Their attitude, [Dr. Wilson] suggests tartly, stems from the fact that "most doctors, being male, are themselves immune to the disease."
 As he sees it, the menopause is "castration," and [Wilson] asks whether his colleagues would tolerate so casually a similar fate in themselves.